Commencement 2016: College of Health and Human Services and the Bertolon School of Business

 - Any guest who arrives once the ceremony is in progress will have restricted seating options and may be directed to the upper level of the arena.

 - To exit the arena, all guests must present their ticket.
 Guests must show the same ticket for reentry.
 NO EXCEPTIONS WILL BE MADE.

 - Also, please be aware that all bags are subject to inspection prior to admittance.

 All candidates participating in commencement exercises must wear proper academic regalia.
 Caps and gowns are provided to students who are eligible to participate in commencement at no additional cost.
 Students may pick up their cap and gown at the bookstore beginning on April 12, 2016.
 Please contact the bookstore for additional information.

 Graduates or Guests with Disabilities

-Degree candidates and guests with commencement tickets will be able to park at the O’Keefe Complex, Canal Street lots, Central Campus, and South Campus.
-Parking on North Campus will be reserved for guests attending Satellite Viewing in Veterans Hall.
+Degree candidates and guests with commencement tickets will be able to park in all available university parking lots.
+Parking on North Campus will be reserved for guests attending satellite viewing in Veterans Hall.
 Shuttle service will be available to provide transportation to the O’Keefe Complex from all parking locations.

 Assembly of Candidates